Crisis, disaster and recovery assistance

 Small Business Financial Counselling – Phone 0427 458 647 to speak with Kristi Petersen.
 Rural Financial Counselling Services provide free support to small businesses who may be experiencing, or at risk of, financial hardship dur to impacts of drought, bushfire or COVID-19.

-Service NSW Support Service Specialist (SSS) – Phone 13 77 88 and request to speak with Brooke Moy, your local Cessnock SSS.
-Brooke can help you with any enquiries about support available through Service NSW, including information and support on the Cost of Living Program, which looks at where savings can be made across many different service providers including electricity, gas, telephone, insurance, discounts, etc.
+Service NSW Support Service Specialist (SSS) – Phone 13 77 88 and request to speak with your local Cessnock SSS.
+They can help you with any enquiries about support available through Service NSW, including information and support on the Cost of Living Program, which looks at where savings can be made across many different service providers including electricity, gas, telephone, insurance, discounts, etc.